Setheum-Labs/EthicalDeFi/README.md

 - Astar ASTR

 ## LICENSE
-The primary license for Slixon is the Business Source License 1.1 (BUSL-1.1), see [LICENSE](https://github.com/Setheum-Labs/Slixon/blob/main/LICENSE.md).
+The primary license for Zims is the Business Source License 1.1 (BUSL-1.1), see [LICENSE](https://github.com/Setheum-Labs/Zims/blob/main/LICENSE.md).